mninja/2022ws_do_robotics/README.md

 ## Application of robots in agriculture

 Robots in agriculture help improve both productivity and sustainability.
-They can specialize by for example only spraying plants that need pesticides with pesticides, and leave the nearby plants alone.
+They can specialize by for example only spraying plants that need pesticides with pesticides, and leave the nearby plants alone[like this](https://www.youtube.com/watch?v=Qg9Zubc7lok).
 They also improve the working conditions for the farmers.

 Robots can be used for harvesting fruits, [like this robot picking grapes](https://www.youtube.com/watch?v=hVvs6_Wx2HM).
 Or for collecting information, [for example differentiating weeds form corns](https://www.youtube.com/watch?v=eof99XfoFfY).

+When it comes to research and development some of the [Robotnik](https://robotnik.eu/robotics-applications-in-agriculture/) projects are BACCHUS, AGROBOFOOD and CORSECT.
+Where Bacchus has the ability to both collet data and do harvesting at the same time.
+While Agrobofood aims do create a digital transformation in the agricultural sector.
+Corsect on the other hand works on optimizing insect production.

 ## Advantages of robots